psurya1994/books/cal-newport-deep-work.md

 - To succed with deep work, you must rewire your brain to be comfortable resisting distracting stimuli.

+### Strategy 9: Work with high intensity

+- This is similar to what Teddy Roosevelt did.
+Add high work intensity during the work day (8.30am to 4.30pm) with fragments of other activities (exercise, poetry).

+- How to minimize inefficient idling time during deep work?
+	- Identify deep work task with high priority
+	- Estimate the time you'd take for it.
+	- Give yourself a hard dedalinte that "drastically" reduces this time.
+	- Commit publicly. (tell the person who's expecting the job to be finished)

+- The only way to get the work done on time would be if you work with great intensity (no email break, no day dreaming, no social media).

+- This is advanced.
+Start with doing this only once a week.
+Make it more often if it works.

+- Use your extra time towards finer pleasures in life: learning skateboard / tennis, going on a trek / date / travel, doing easy things that blow people's minds: memory training / writing with left hand, getting stronger and fitter, time with family.

+### Strategy 10: Walk productively

+- Thinking while walking (preferably in nature) is a key habit that many successful people follow.
+Pick a problem and go for a walk as you think about it (even winters are okay).
+This not only helps make progress on the problems, but helps you train your attention muscles (each time you're distracted, you force yourself back to the problem again).

+- Specific tips
+	- Kinds of problems you can think about: outlining an article, writing a talk, making progress on proof, business strategy, etc,
+	- Have 2 to 3 sessions per week.
+	- Alternative activities where you can apply this: joggin, driving, shower, doing chores.

+- This won't be easy, this gets better over training.
+Here are a few suggestions to avoid it:
+	- Be wary of distractions / loops: gently bring back your attention without judgement each time you're distracted.
+Notice each time you loop and remind yourself to move forward.
+	- Structure your deep thinking: carefully review relevant variables and store them in your working memeory.
+Define the next step and variables clearly.

+- Complimentary activity: Train to memorize a deck of cards.
+It helps train your concentration.
+Research: memory atheletes have good attention control, not memory.

+- Your ability to concentrate is only as good as your commitment to train it.

+### Extra strategies by Surya

+- I have experimented a lot with deep work myself, and I'd like to add some of the strategies that I've discovered work best for me.

+- Strategy #1: Use a distractions sheet.
+Each time you have distracting thoughts during your deep work session (I to finish my amazon order, I reply to that person, etc.,); just put it on your distraction sheet and keep doing your deep work task.
+Putting it on the sheet helps you free mental space.

+- Strategy #2: Track daily goals on a public sheet with friends.
+I've been doing this for about 18 months now and it's been super helpful.
+More details [here](https://docs.google.com/spreadsheets/d/1TqTgo4zfecckl-r-NC5Uqve49kzQ1EMTA-aRljyPNLU/edit?usp=drive_web&ouid=101067478399041643135).

+- Strategy #3: Have a checklist.
+When things you don't feel great in your skin, which affects your deep work; have a checklist of things that might have gone wrong.
+In my checklist, I have: did I sleep enough, did I eat well, did I get enough exercise, am I hydrated, is the work optimally challenging, is something else bothering me, am I getting enough sun light, am I getting enough vitamins etc.,

+- Strategy #4: Meditate.
+Helps understand the nature of desire for what it is.
+Each you have control and not be distracted by thought.

+- Strategy #5: Work in pomodoros.
+Take a nap in the break times.
+This is especially helpful for hard tasks that need a lot of brain power.
+I do 25 minutes of work, followed by 7 minutes of rest time.

+- Strategy #6: Introspect.
+When your session goes well, think about what went right and how you can incorporate these good things into future sessions; same for what went bad.

+- Strategy #7: Sitting idle counts as work time.

+- Strategy #8: Have an accountability partner.
+Check in with them every few days on how your sessions are going and what can be improved about them.

+- Strategy #9: consistent sleep cycle, doing deep work first thing in the morning and another in the noon.

 ### Routines of some top performers